aneeshthunga26/CalorieTracker/README.md

-# A Calorie Tracker Web App
+# A Calorie Tracker React App
 built using react and typescript.

 ## About